“Charlotte Vincent’s witty study of what it means to be a 21st-century guy” 4**** The Guardian

 In some ways, VDT’s critically acclaimed Shut Down – the company’s first live work to tour the UK for four years – is a companion piece to Virgin Territory, exploring the post-feminist era from a male perspective.
 Working with an all-male cast (four mature professionals and three teenage newcomers), Vincent has delved into modern-day masculinity to explore the pressures, contradictions and confusions of being a man.
 The result is a tightly-knit, witty and at times challenging work in which visceral physicality, words and slogans, theatrical image, hip-hop, rap and spoken word come together in a hard-hitting examination of gender roles and behaviour.

-Vincent Dance Theatre is reprising Shut Down for a tour in spring 2019.
+Vincent Dance Theatre is reprising Shut Down for a tour in March 2019.

 “Charlotte Vincent’s new work transmits powerful messages and poses challenging questions” DanceTabs